CodeWithLuwam/July-29-ServiceNow-Designing-a-Workflow-to-Trigger-Email-Alerts/README.md

 All > Email > Notifications <br>
 - Create New Notificatin.
 Even though the Name is not required, we'll still give it a name that relates to the object: "Notify Team Leaders" <br>
 - Then we'll choose a Table, Asset Recovery
-- Under 'What To Send' tab, we'll pick 'Triggered'
+- Under 'What To Send' tab, we'll pick 'Triggered' (Will get triggered by the Workflow under this step)
   ![](https://github.com/CodeWithLuwam/Designing-a-Workflow-to-Trigger-Email-Alerts/blob/main/Images/Notification%20Name%20and%20When%20to%20Send%20tab.png?raw=true)
 - In this case, we were tasked to make sure Device manager groups recieve the notification so we will click Groups and search for the group <br>
 ![](https://github.com/CodeWithLuwam/Designing-a-Workflow-to-Trigger-Email-Alerts/blob/main/Images/Who%20will%20Recieve%20notification.png?raw=true)